themehrdad/battery-man/README.md

 # Battery Man

 A simple battery manager for your laptop.
-It works on Windows and MacOS.
+It works on Windows and macOS.

 ## Hardware